mohsiniqbalcui/-car-sharing-/README.md

 # -car-sharing-
-This web application make it easier for driver to reduce the expenses of travel by sharing of vacant seats to passengers whose destination is same across the journey.
+"This web application make it easier for driver to reduce the expenses of travel by sharing of vacant seats to passengers whose destination is same across the journey."

 Car sharing

 With more cars on the roads, car sharing schemes are becoming more popular.
 Car sharing can help combat congestion and cut CO2 emissions, as well as saving you money.
 You can car share on most journeys, from work commutes to one-off events.

 Jump to table of contents